ClickHouse/NoiSQL/README.md

     : 0))) AS envelope
 ```

-We can make the musical note to sound periodically, to define a rhythm.
+We can make the musical note sound periodically to define a rhythm.
 For convenience, we define "bpm" as "beats per minute" and make it sound once in every beat.
 ```
 , (bpm, time, offset, attack, hold, release) ->